spsforks/QB64-Wiki/SWAP.md

 ```

-*Example 2:* Creating Cryptograms by scrambling EVERY capital letter in the alphabet.
+Creating Cryptograms by scrambling EVERY capital letter in the alphabet.

 ```vb